risclite/SuperScalar-RISCV-CPU/README.md

 Add Chinese help wiki [中文维基](https://github.com/risclite/SuperScalar-RISCV-CPU/wiki/ChineseWiki)

 ## How to start ##
-Strongly recommend download simulation environment of SCR1.
+Strongly recommend download simulation environment of [SCR1](https://github.com/syntacore/scr1).
 It supply a whole suite  of development.
-Its link is here: [https://github.com/syntacore/scr1]

 In the directory "scr1", I have included its whole source code.
 You can enter its sub-directory "sim", run "compile.do" to compile source files of SCR1 and this core, and run "sim.do" to make two testbench file running simultaneously.